Blackground Records: 2001–2012: Universal and Interscope Records

-Starting in 2003, Blackground's focus shifted towards pop, signing predominantly white artists beginning with New England tween Joanna "JoJo" Levesque.
+Starting in 2003, Blackground's focus shifted towards pop and rock, signing predominantly white artists beginning with New England tween Joanna "JoJo" Levesque.
 Her self-titled debut album JoJo was released the following year, entering the Billboard 200 chart at number four and being certified platinum by the RIAA.
-In 2006, she released her second album The High Road, which debuted at number three on the album chart and was certified gold.
+In 2006, her sophomore album The High Road debuted at number three on the album chart and was certified gold.
 To date, JoJo sold over 7 million records worldwide.
 Her singles "Leave (Get Out)" and "Too Little Too Late" were written by Soulshock & Karlin and Billy Steinberg respectively.
-JoJo was involved in a years-long legal dispute with the label which ended after being advised by country pop singer Taylor Swift.
+JoJo was involved in a years-long legal dispute with the label which began in 2009 and ended in 2014.
+During this time JoJo received support from her friend Taylor Swift, who referred to the Blackground situation as "fucked up" years before facing a similar battle with her label over music ownership.
 JoJo re-recorded her Blackground catalog in 2018 to make it available on streaming services, while the original albums were re-released in 2021.

-In 2006 Blackground released the pop punk debut album Soundtrack to Your Life by former O-Town member Ashley Parker Angel, preceded by its lead single "Let U Go".
-A year later the debut single "Forget You" by nu metal group L.A.X.
-Gurlz premiered on MTV's TRL.
+In 2006 Blackground released the debut album Soundtrack to Your Life by former O-Town member Ashley Parker Angel, preceded by its lead single "Let U Go".
+A year later, the debut single "Forget You" by L.A.X.
+Gurlz premiered on MTV's TRL in its "First Look" segment.
 The song was featured on the Universal Republic Records A&R Sampler for March 2007 and was added to Top 40 and Hot AC playlists across the country.
 "Forget You" made the list of Billboards 100 Greatest Girl Group Songs of All Time at #98.
-Throughout 2007 L.A.X.
-Gurlz went on a tour stopping at radio stations and events such as the launch of Guitar Hero III: Legends of Rock.
+L.A.X.
+Gurlz went on a promotional tour appearing at radio stations and events including the launch of Guitar Hero III: Legends of Rock before breaking up in 2008.

 In 2010, Blackground partnered with former Universal Motown Senior Vice President of Promotion Gary Marella to distribute his new label Roma Records.
 Their first signing was Jordy Towers, formerly known as Optimus.
 He is now in the band SomeKindaWonderful.
 Later that year, Blackground signed a new artist Crystal Nicole better known as Cri$tyle, who began her career as a songwriter and has written songs for Mariah Carey, Rihanna, Keke Palmer and many more.
 In June 2011, Crystal released her first single "Pinch Me", which was produced by Jermaine Dupri and Bryan Michael Cox.